-Your business is not a sprint, it’s not a marathon.
+Your business is not a sprint, and it’s not a marathon.
+It’s a relay.

 A tell-tale sign that shows need for management change is “Flavor of the Month” initiatives that come from the latest business book, TED Talk, or even LinkedIn rants (Yes, I’m pointing the finger at me).
 Creating change that lasts takes time and patience.
 When the initiatives change constantly, no one will take them seriously.

 Management that drives a “do anything and everything for everyone” attitude, will confuse people who were hired later and are expecting structure and boundaries.